niknak1379/ObsidianNotes/content/FrontEnd/CSS/Display/Display-Block.md

-apparently makes it contain the entire width of the container or sth like that
+#Display #CSS #FrontEnd apparently makes it contain the entire width of the container or sth like that